Thinking beyond borders

 There is the potential risk that a PE could be created as a result of extended business travel, but this would be dependent on the type of services performed and the level of authority the employee has.
 When the foreign employer has a PE in the Netherlands, the employee is subject to Dutch income tax if the remuneration is attributable to the PE.
 In this respect, it is not relevant whether or not the costs are actually borne by the PE.

 The Netherlands has adopted the (pan-European) value-added tax (VAT) system.
 Goods and services will trigger a VAT tax rate of 0 percent, 6 percent, or 21 percent.
 Special rules apply if services or goods are provided or shipped internationally.

 The Netherlands has a transfer pricing regime.
 A transfer pricing issue could arise to the extent that the employee is being paid by an entity in one jurisdiction but performing services for the benefit of the entity in another jurisdiction, in other words, a cross-border benefit is being provided.
 This would also be dependent on the nature and complexity of the services performed.

 The Netherlands has data privacy laws.

 The Netherlands does not restrict the flow of euros or other currency into or out of the country, although certain reporting obligations are imposed to control tax evasion and money laundering.

 Non-deductible costs for assignees include contributions by an employer to non-Dutch pension funds.
-There are possibilities to obtain deductibility (such as a corresponding approval procedure), and contributions can be deductible for a period of 60 months (120 months under certain tax treaties.
+There are possibilities to obtain deductibility (a corresponding approval procedure), and contributions can be deductible for a period of 60 months (120 months under certain tax treaties).

 As businesses become global, few organizations seem to understand the risks that business travel may bring.